 Finally, business systems tend to fall into this trap frequently (true for both vendors selling/marketing their products and business procuring/tendering for solutions).
 The two most common scenarios in my experience are a) when the system needs to integrate with other business systems to function and no one involved understands how complex that is (a lot), and b) when the business doesn't understand how their business processes map to the system's functionality (and are unwilling to change to fit the system's convention).

-What all of this means is that if you're purchasing software or otherwise evaluation a system, do an in-depth analysis of how a) your process will have to change if the system requires convention, or b) how much configuration is required to make it fit.
+What all of this means is that if you're purchasing software or otherwise evaluating a system, do an in-depth analysis of how a) your process will have to change if the system requires convention, or b) how much configuration is required to make it fit.
 If you sell software, it's your responsibility to ensure your customers understand this, and if you create software, it is valuable to consider where you want your software to sit on this spectrum, especially when you consider factors such as user training or safety/correctness guarantees.